UPPMAX/bianca_workshops/docs/prereqs.md

 # Prerequisites

+These are the **five** prerequisites for following this course:

 - Have a good Zoom setup

-- Download and install FileZilla
+- (Basic course only) Have FileZilla installed
 - SUPR/course project
 - set up 2FA
     - [2-factor authentication](https://www.uu.se/en/staff/service-and-tools/tools-and-guides/log-in-securely)